r3plica-f0rc3s/geo-spatia/README.md

 - Realtime UI updates, route switches, timers.
 No need to refresh the app
 - Map usage.
 3D Camera animations.
 - Layering.
 You can add NFTs to deeper layers.
 They'll be visible after zooming in the map, but you should always see them on the right.
+- Mapbox supports Augmented Reality, so we can do it too.

 ## Libraries